COVID-19 In Pennsylvania: Teachers Say It Is A 'Blessing' To Get Prioritized For Johnson & Johnson Vaccine

 By: KDKA-TV’s Jessica Guay

-PITTSBURGH (KDKA) – Teachers and staff in Pennsylvania have been pushed to the front of the line for the COVID-19 vaccine, in an effort to welcome students back into schools as quickly as possible.READ MORE: Police: People Taken Into Custody At Allegheny Co.
-Hotel After Report Of Abduction
+PITTSBURGH (KDKA) – Teachers and staff in Pennsylvania have been pushed to the front of the line for the COVID-19 vaccine, in an effort to welcome students back into schools as quickly as possible.READ MORE: Pittsburgh City Council Tables Discussion Of "No-Knock Bill" For 2 Weeks

 Certain groups will be prioritized first, including teachers and staff who work with students in PreK and elementary, students with disabilities and students who are English learners.